 Brandon Vogt (list of articles)

-Brandon Vogt is an award-winning writer, blogger, speaker, and the founder of StrangeNotions.com.
-He's been featured by several media outlets including NPR, CBS, FoxNews, SiriusXM, and EWTN.
-Brandon converted to Catholicism in 2008, and in 2011 and since released several books, including The Church and New Media (Our Sunday Visitor, 2011) and Saints and Social Justice (Our Sunday Visitor, 2014), and RETURN (Numinous Books, 2015).
-He works as the Content Director for Fr.
-Robert Barron's Word on Fire Catholic Ministries.
-Brandon lives with his wife, Kathleen, and their four children in Central Florida.
-Follow his blog at BrandonVogt.com or connect through Twitter at @BrandonVogt.
+Brandon Vogt is a bestselling author, blogger, and speaker.
+He's also the founder of StrangeNotions.com.
+Brandon has been featured by several media outlets including NPR, CBS, FoxNews, SiriusXM, and EWTN.
+He converted to Catholicism in 2008, and since then has released several books, including The Church and New Media (Our Sunday Visitor, 2011), Saints and Social Justice (Our Sunday Visitor, 2014), and RETURN (Numinous Books, 2015).
+He works as the Content Director for Bishop Robert Barron's Word on Fire Catholic Ministries.
+Brandon lives with his wife, Kathleen, and their five children in Central Florida.
+Follow him at BrandonVogt.com or connect through Twitter at @BrandonVogt.